How to Store MSCLKID in Google Analytics 4

 4. Select “Google Analytics: GA4 Configuration” as “Tag Type”.

-5. In the “Measurement ID” section, write your Measurement ID of your Google Analytics 4 property.
-If you do not know your Measurement ID, you can get more information from this page.
+5. In the “Measurement ID” section, write the Measurement ID of your Google Analytics 4 property.
+You can get more information from this page, if you don’t know your measurement ID.

-6. Click the “User Properties” section and click the “Add Row” button.
+6. Click the “User Properties” section and the “Add Row” button.

 8. Click on the “Value” field and select the GTM variable you created in the previous step.

-9. Click on the “Triggering” section and choose a trigger that will meet your needs.
-For example “All Pages”
+9. Click on the “Triggering” section and choose a trigger to meet your needs.
+For example, “All Pages”.

 10. Save your new tag by naming it as you wish.